ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Inspect results when you change amount of instructions / add more blocks of different instructions.
 Try to detect different instructions executing from the trace.

+> You can use different gain setting (25 should be fine) to make trace more readable

+> Remember that your device is ChipWhisperer Lite and target CW303, so always use `SCOPETYPE = 'OPENADC'` and `PLATFORM = 'CW303'` as settings

 ### What to return in this task?

 Make program consisting of varying amounts of NOP and MUL blocks containing at least 40 instructions of total and several instruction blocks mixed.